The Wolf from Scotland

 In 1846, all the schools he had founded were closed, the 2000 bibles he had distributed were burned and a warrant was issued for Kalley’s arrest!

-There are various alarming accounts of the following period and I’m not sure which to believe but it sounds like the situation became quite ugly with houses of the adherents vandalised and burnt, the new Protestant ‘Calvinists’ beaten up and perhaps even a death or two.
-One hesitates to accept that such behaviour could occur due to ‘diverse religions’ but, as we’ve witnessed throughout the centuries, this was probably the case!
+There are various alarming accounts of the following period, and I’m not sure which to believe, but it sounds like the situation became quite ugly, with houses of the adherents vandalised and burnt, the new Protestant ‘Calvinists’ beaten up and perhaps even a death or two.
+One hesitates to accept that such behaviour could occur in the name of religion, but as we’ve witnessed throughout the centuries, this was most likely the case!

 DOCTOR IN DISGUISE